prmadev/prma/content/posts/web-experience-makeover.md

 As time marched on, many of the cherished online spaces I once loved fell by the wayside, while others morphed into monstrous entities, becoming tools of ostracization.
 Although I personally may not have been the target of such mistreatment, I could discern the toxic environment that fostered and emboldened bullies.

 Even the search engines, once a source of discovery and connection, began to falter.
-Each passing day brought forth an ever-increasing deluge of hyper-<abbr title="Search Engine Optimization">SEO</abbr>-optimized, meaningless content and tech-centric sites merely driven by profit, overtaking the slots that were once reserved for passionate individuals with independent blogs.
+Each passing day brought forth an ever-increasing deluge of hyper-{{<abbr `SEO`>}}-optimized, meaningless content and tech-centric sites merely driven by profit, overtaking the slots that were once reserved for passionate individuals with independent blogs.

 As the landscape transformed, I gradually came to terms with the nostalgic allure of those bygone days, realizing that it had become a remnant of the lost innocence of the early internet or clouded by my own flawed perception of what truly transpired.